Frequently Asked Questions

 Day school hours are from 8:00 am-12:00 pm, Monday – Friday.

 Night school hours are from 6:00 pm-10:00 pm, Monday - Friday.

 I have heard that you offer a third-year internship program.
 Can you tell me more about this?

 Are there campus tours for visitors?

 Yes, campus tours are available.
-You may contact us to schedule an appointment, or just stop on by and a member of CBC staff would be happy to show you around!
+You may contact us to schedule an appointment or just stop on by and a member of Charis' staff will be happy to show you around!